The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 Now, it is kind of a longshot that you’d get sued by your franchisor.
 But, wouldn’t it be great if you could put a few things in place ahead of time to protect yourself if it did happen?

-Your franchise attorney is paid to look out for your interests, not the interests of the franchisor.
+Your franchising attorney is paid to look out for your interests, not the interests of the franchisor.

 Fact: The franchisor has a franchise attorney at the ready to protect their interests.
 Need I say more?